njlane314/rarexsec-analysis/README.md

 -- Add true lepton energy, and reconstructed muon energy

 -- Is there a way to reconstruct total hadronic invariant mass

+-- Update image processing --> clamp betwene 1 and 1000, log10, and then normalise between 0 and 1